+Currently, Campbelltown Hospital is the primary public medical facility servicing the Camden LGA, with Camden Hospital providing a supporting function.
 A private hospital has been approved at Gregory Hills which could include 473 hospital beds, a medical centre and other health uses.
 This hospital was approved under the State Significant development pathway.

-- 19. Identify opportunities to support agritourism in the LGA - 20.
-Leverage opportunities from future agribusiness precincts within the Aerotropolis to support Camden's agricultural production - 21.
-Review planning controls to create capacity for visitor accommodation in appropriate locations to support Camden's heritage, cultural and visitor economies - 22.
-Identify opportunities to review permissible land uses and planning controls to support tourism - 23.
-Investigate opportunities to support the medical and health care precinct at the northern B5 Business Development zoned land within Gregory Hills
+- 20. Identify opportunities to support agritourism in the LGA - 21.
+Leverage opportunities from future agribusiness precincts within the Aerotropolis to support Camden's agricultural production - 22.
+Review planning controls to create capacity for visitor accommodation in appropriate locations to support Camden's heritage, cultural and visitor economies - 23.
+Identify opportunities to review permissible land uses and planning controls to support tourism - 24.
+Investigate opportunities to support existing primary and supporting medical facilities located within the Camden LGA - 25.
+Advocate for future medical and health care precincts in key locations including the Little Street Precinct, Oran Park town centre, Gregory Hills and Leppington town centre.